tonylukasavage/ti-mocha/README.md

 grunt build
 ```

 This process will generate a new `ti-mocha.js` file based on the files in `src`.
 See [lib/build.js](lib/build.js) for details of the simple build process.
+Please note that _no_ modifications are made in the [src/mocha.js](src/mocha.js) file in order to make the port as simple to maintain as possible.
+All work is done in the other files in the `src` folder, particularly [src/titanium.js](src/titanium.js).

 #### Testing